Nickchapman3773/Uranium-Fever/README.md

 - Universal Water Bottling - Allows the player to fill empty bottles from any water source.
 This facilitates harsher dehydration consequences while also adding extra resource availability to ameliorate said needs.
 - Immersive Minigames - Real-time, character-skill based replacements for hacking and lockpicking, with an emphasis on resource management.
 Allows for skipping the redundant lockpicking and hacking minigames in favor of holding a hotkey with pre-determined odds of success.
 This mod generally decreases minigame success rates, making associated resources more impactful.
 - B42 Quickthrow - Adds a new, modernized weapon throwing mechanic, further promoting the use of throwables.
 - Purchase Items on Display - Allows purchase of items directly off of shelves in shops, rather than bartering directly with vendors.
-Many mods included in Uranium Fever have items specifically placed and balanced for use with this mod.
+Many mods included in Uranium Fever have ispecifically placed and balanced items for use with this mod.

 ## Comprehensive Overhauls
 - Functional Post Game Ending - Adds a fully functional, post-game world, fully fleshed out with the consequences of your actions.
 You will no longer be brought to the credits after beating the game.